-Agents were supposed to go round once a year to make sure the children were cared for properly and educated.
+Agents went round once a year to make sure the children received proper care and education.
 A child could be removed from an unsuitable home.
 Such was the case with Hazelle Lattimer:

 We got to the house and this old lady met me and says, “You look all right…” Her daughter-in-law was waiting for her husband to come from the war…She told me just exactly why those people wanted me, that she would be gone and I…would be big enough to take care of that house.

 And that’s all they wanted with me.
 And I said, “What can I do?”
 She says, “Go back to the [agent ] and tell them it’s just not for you.”
 She drew me a map of where I was…And when I walked in [the agent asked], “Well, what happened to you?”
 And I said, “They didn’t want a child.
 They wanted a slave.”